binkley/homebrewery-files/warpipes.md

 #### Warming Up

-The _Warpipes_ possess minor magics that do not require charges.
-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a _Long Rest_.

-As an _Action_, you can rehearse a continuous drone for the flow of battle, lasting until the start of your next turn.
-While your warming-up tones are active, you can use your _Reaction_ to make a sharp note for a creature you can see within 60 feet.

-That note affects an ability check, attack roll, or saving throw they make.
-You choose whether to add a d4 to or subtract a d4 from the roll.
-You can use this _Reaction_ after the d20 is rolled, but before the outcome is determined.
+_**Good or Ill.**_ As an _Action_ you play a steady drone until the start of your next turn and require _Concentration_.
+You can add or subtract d4 as a _Reaction_ to any ability check, attack roll, or saving throw of a creature within 60 ft.
+You can do this after the d20 is rolled, but before the outcome is determined.

 #### Changing the Tune

-You can use a _Bonus Action_ to replace pipes.
-If an ally within 5 feet can see you changing pipes, they can assist as a _Reaction_ &mdash; no longer requiring your _Bonus Action_.
-That ally gains _Advantage_ on _saving throws_ for any effects of the new pipes.
+You can use a _Bonus Action_ to replace a set of pipes.
+If a creature within 5 feet can see you changing pipes, they can assist as a _Reaction_ freeing your _Bonus Action_.
+That creatures gains _Advantage_ on _saving throws_ for any effects of the new pipes.

 ### Pipes

+All sets of pipes require attaching and are exclusive to use.
 Your DM may provide more sets of pipes than those listed here.

-If an effect requires an ability check or saving throw, see the "Found Instrument" table for DC of the effect.
+DC for magical effects depend on the rarity of your instrument.
+Effects are never upcast.

 #### Heroic Tune

-These pipes require **1 charge** from your _Warpipes_ to play after attaching.
+**1 charge**.
 You play a wistful tune for up to 1 minute with _Concentration_.
 This casts the [Heroism](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Heroism) spell and choose your target at performance start.

 #### Opening Notes

-These pipes require **2 charges** from your _Warpipes_ to play after attaching.
+**2 charges**.
 You play a curious notes.
 This casts the [Knock](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Knock) spell.

 #### Pipes of Bane

-These pipes require **1 charge** from your _Warpipes_ to play after attaching.
+**1 charge**.
 You play a dour drone and harsh squeaks for up to 1 minute with _Concentration_.
-This casts the [Bane](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Bane) spell and choose your targets at performance start.
+This casts the [Bane](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Bane) spell and you choose targets at performance start.

 #### Pipes of Blessing

-These pipes require **1 charge** from your _Warpipes_ to play after attaching.

-You play a long drone note and hopeful melody for up to 1 minute with _Concentration_.
-This casts the [Bless](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Bless) spell and choose your targets at performance start.
+**1 charge**.
+You play a simple drone and hopeful melody for up to 1 minute with _Concentration_.
+This casts the [Bless](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Bless) spell and you choose targets at performance start.

-\page

 #### Pipes of Pain

-These pipes require **4 charges** from your _Warpipes_ to play after attaching.
+**4 charges**.
 You play _The King Under the Water_.
 Towering tones ripple outward from you in a 30-foot _Emanation_.
 Each creature in the Emanation makes a Constitution saving throw.
 On a failed save, a target takes 5d6 Thunder damage and 5d6 Radiant or Necrotic damage (your choice) and has the _Prone_ condition.
 On a successful save, a target takes half as much damage only.

 Each creature you choose in the Emanation can use a _Reaction_ to cover their ears and throw themselves _Prone_ to take no damage.